Luit-IT/short/README.markdown

 As mentioned in the "Key generation" section the generated key doesn't always have to be used in full.
-If for example a relatively short URL like `http://canyoucrackit.co.uk/soyoudidit.asp` is hashed it produces the hash `Nw9W82DjTt_wGeaVNpNqV8fuF0E=` when using the key generation scheme used above.
+If for example a relatively short URL like `http://canyoucrackit.co.uk/soyoudidit.asp` is hashed it produces the hash `Nw9W82DjTt_wGeaVNpNqV8fuF0E=` when using the key generation scheme described above.
 With this key appended to the URL shortener's own address it produces a URL like `http://a.luit.it/l/Nw9W82DjTt_wGeaVNpNqV8fuF0E=`, which isn't much shorter than the original.
 It's actually longer.